 Lead an industry-wide coalition to expand homeownership for Black, Indigenous and households of color.
 The Homeownership Opportunity Alliance works to address barriers to homeownership, educates the industry on market opportunities to serve households of color, and has implemented a campaign called "Get Ready.
-Be Ready!" to connect households of color with homebuyer education services and build awareness that homeownership is possible.
+Be Ready!" to connect households of color with homeownership is possible.

-Finally, we fund single-family development projects that have the goal of serving Black, Indigenous and households of color.
-Since 2016, the share of these properties serving Black, Indigenous and homebuyers/owners of color has increased from 45 to 62 percent, surpassing 60 percent for the first time in 2020.
+In addition to mortgage financing, we fund single-family development projects that have the goal of serving Black, Indigenous and households of color.
+Since 2016, the share of these properties serving Black, Indigenous and homebuyers/owners of color has increased from 45 to 65 percent in 2021.